ylmrx/ludwig/README.md

 You should not be too lost here :)

 - 🔴 : arm track
-- 📢 : solo track
+- 🎧 : solo/cue
 - ❌ : mute track
+- 📢 : monitor track
+- 🟩 : automonitor

 You can select a track by tapping its name.